 Electronics and components businesses are managing short product lifecycles.
 With new products and technologies emerging at a rapid pace, companies must be able to quickly adapt to changes in demand and respond to product discontinuation.
 This requires a high degree of flexibility and agility in the supply chain, as well as the ability to quickly ramp up or down production as needed.

-During a SupplyChainTalk interview, Intel’s Global Supply Chain Logistics Capabilities Manager, Liam Costello, pointed out that Intel does the optimization on a case-by-case basis.
-‘There is no one-size-fits-all’, Costello says.
-At Intel, trade-off decision-making depends on the product and on the priorities of the company.
+During a SupplyChainTalk interview, the Global Supply Chain Logistics Manager of the World’s Largest Semiconductor Chip Manufacturer company pointed out that their company does the optimization on a case-by-case basis.
+‘There is no one-size-fits-all’, said the spokesperson.
+At their company, trade-off decision-making depends on the product and on the priorities of the company.
 This can be ‘cost’ for one product and ‘service level’ for another.
-Costello emphasizes that when the models are there, scenarios are available in 2 days rather than 6-8 weeks when doing this in Excel.
+The spokesperson emphasized that when the models are there, scenarios are available in 2 days rather than 6-8 weeks when doing this in Excel.

 With AIMMS, you can add or remove products from your mix and evaluate the best way to consolidate and flow your products throughout your network based on their costs, selling price, and profit margins.
 The app also allows you to dynamically create and run multiple demand scenarios to evaluate the impact changing demand will have over time.

 Responding fast or even before major events happen and become major issues has long been a future dream.
 Recall the ship that blocked the Suez Canal.
 As a supply chain planner, you immediately wanted to know alternative scenarios with trade-offs to make sure you can still produce and deliver.